Fortune's algorithm: Weighted sites and disks

+Additively weighted sites

-As Fortune describes in ref., a modified version of the sweep line algorithm can be used to construct an additively weighted Voronoi diagram, in which the distance to each site is offset by the weight of the site; this may equivalently be viewed as a Voronoi diagram of a set of disks, centered at the sites with radius equal to the weight of the site.
+As Fortune describes in ref., a modified version of the sweep line algorithm can be used to construct an additively weighted Voronoi diagram, in which the distance to each site is offset by the weight of the site; this may equivalently be viewed as a Voronoi diagram of a set of disks, centered at the sites with radius equal to the weight of the site. the algorithm is found to have $O(n\log(n))$ time complexity with n being the number of sites according to ref.

 Weighted sites may be used to control the areas of the Voronoi cells when using Voronoi diagrams to construct treemaps.
 In an additively weighted Voronoi diagram, the bisector between sites is in general a hyperbola, in contrast to unweighted Voronoi diagrams and power diagrams of disks for which it is a straight line.